tdensmore/microservices-example/README.md

 ## Service Diagram

-Here are the components that comprose this microservice application.
+Here are the components that comprise this microservice application:

 ```mermaid
   flowchart LR;